-Check out this guide to knowing when you’re most likely to be contagious for the most common illnesses that strike during cold and flu season.
+Check out this guide to knowing when you’re most likely to be contagious for the most common flu and cold viruses.

 The common cold